SeungJunLee0/nanoAOD-tools/python/postprocessing/python/README.md

 ```
 ### Run the code
+Choice 1 is for the mc,data, 3 is for the correction
 ```
 python3 set_the_condor_job.py

 python3 excute_all.py

 ```
 ### if you want specific dir(specific mc or data)
 ```